 - Some may find the smell chemical-like.

-If you’re on the lookout for a primer to primarily rid your skin of that added shine from oiliness, give this one a try.
-This oil-free primer for acne-prone skin absorbs excess oils to diminish the oil-induced gleam.
-What makes this primer stand out is its unique microsponge technology that renders it 6-hour oil control to prevent your makeup from melting or dissolving.
+If you’re on the lookout for a primer with exceptional results to primarily rid your skin of that added shine from oiliness, give this one a try.
+This oil-free, water-based primer for acne-prone skin absorbs excess oils to diminish the oil-induced gleam while making the skin visibly smoother.
+What makes this primer stand out is its unique microsponge technology that renders it 6-hour oil control to prevent your makeup from melting or moving.
 It is a lightweight formula that dries quickly to leave behind a powder-like matte finish with a silky smooth texture.
-Invest in this thoughtfully formulated primer for all-day shine control.
+Invest in this thoughtfully formulated fragrance-free primer for all-day shine control.

 - Contains EDTA

 The Cover FX primer is formulated to treat acne and fade acne scars to reveal blemish-free skin.
-This primer reduces visible pores and fights acne with its weightless, 1% salicylic acid formula.
-You can either wear it under your makeup to control excess shine or use it as a moisturizer if you like a final matte finish.
+This makeup primer reduces visible pores, conceals blemishes, improves uneven complexion, and fights acne with its weightless, 1% salicylic acid formula.
+You can either wear it under your makeup for shine control or use it as a moisturizer if you like a final matte finish.
 Among other ingredients that make it a restorative potion for acne are ancient African tree bark, sugar maple, bilberry, lemon, sugarcane, and orange fruit extracts for a healthy-looking, rejuvenated skin.

 - Free of harsh chemicals